mattpitkin/lancstro/README.md

-In this case the suggested format for the file is [Markdown](https://daringfireball.net/projects/markdown/) (the `.md` extension), but it could be a plain ascii text file for [reStructedText](https://docutils.sourceforge.io/rst.html).
+In this case the suggested format for the file is [Markdown](https://daringfireball.net/projects/markdown/) (the `.md` extension), but it could be a plain ascii text file or [reStructedText](https://docutils.sourceforge.io/rst.html).
 Markdown and reStructuredText will be automatically rendered if you host your package on, e.g., [Github](https://github.com/).